What Is A URL Redirect

 Ok, so how do I create a 301 Redirect?

 Creating a redirect can be done different ways and which one is right depends upon the type of website architecture you have and the server software that you have your website hosted on.
-Refer to the top of this page for a complete list of the redirect instructions that I have completed.
+Refer to the top of this page for a list of the redirects you can learn about.